NicoJanE/React-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 </small>
 <br><br><br>

-# 1. Create and start a React developer container
+# 1. Create and Start a React Developer Container
-This section describes how to create and start the React developer container, which enables you to immediately begin developing your specific applications within the container.
-Because React supports a variety of project types (SPAs, MPAs, static sites, SSR, mobile PWAs, Electron), we will gradually provide additional Docker files to extend the container.
-The aim is to allow you to choose a project type by selecting the corresponding docker-compose\_\* file, which will setup the required software and provide you with a template application. <br><br>
+This section describes how to create and start the React developer container, which enables you to immediately begin developing your applications within the container.
+Since React supports various project types (SPAs, MPAs, static sites, SSR, mobile PWAs, Electron), we will gradually provide additional Docker files to extend the container.
+The goal is to allow you to choose a project type by selecting the corresponding docker-compose_* file, which will set up the required software and provide you with a template application. <br><br>

 >**Swarm support** <br>
 You can use this container in a Docker Swarm.
-This is not described here as it is covered in the **PHP Development Template Stack**, see [here](https://nicojane.github.io/PHP-Development-Template-Stack/) checkout the link ***howto_create_a_swarm***.
+This is not described here, as it is covered in the **PHP Development Template Stack**.
+See [here](https://nicojane.github.io/PHP-Development-Template-Stack/) check out the link ***howto_create_a_swarm***.
 Since you will need to follow the same procedure, please refer to that project.<br><br>

 <details closed>
   <summary class="clickable-summary">